 Majora Carter is the Groundswell Senior Program Director for Community Regeneration, connecting Groundswell’s clean energy value chains to equitable economic development with a focus on reparative economic development.
 Majora also co-produces GROUNDTRUTH, Groundswell’s media platform that highlights local changemakers leading reparative projects poised to transform the country.

-Majora has led her own real estate development and urban revitalization consulting company since 2008 which focused on talent-retention strategies in community and corporate settings.
+Majora has led her own real estate development and urban revitalization consulting company since 2008, which focused on talent-retention strategies in community and corporate settings.
 Her clients have ranged from municipalities and NGOs to professional trade groups, large corporations, and federal agencies.
-She founded Sustainable South Bronx in 2001 which secured the passage of NYC's Green Roof Tax Abatement, launched one of the nation's first and most successful green-collar job training and placement systems, and changed the national discourse on the relationship between environmental equality and economic development.
-Along the way, she produced and hosted the Peabody Award-winning public radio series, “The Promised Land” which highlighted leaders of color in environmental and economic projects across the US.
+She founded Sustainable South Bronx in 2001.
+Under Majora’s leadership, the organization secured the passage of New York City's Green Roof Tax Abatement, launched one of the nation's first and most successful green-collar job training and placement systems, and changed the national discourse on the relationship between environmental equality and economic development.
+Along the way, she produced and hosted the Peabody Award-winning public radio series, “The Promised Land,” which highlighted leaders of color in environmental and economic projects across the US.

-She continues to live in the South Bronx community where she was born and raised and is also the proud owner of The Boogie Down Grind, a curated cafe experience that celebrates hip hop culture and community roots.
+She lives in the South Bronx community where she was born and raised and is also the proud owner of The Boogie Down Grind, a curated cafe experience that celebrates Hip Hop culture and community roots.